Reed-CSTAR/guides/src/shell/basics.md

 # Basics

-Bash operates under some fairly foreign principles when compared to the rest of the software you might use on a daily basis.
+The shell operates under some fairly foreign principles when compared to the rest of the software you might use on a daily basis.
 It doesn't work how you expect —
 <kbd>Ctrl+C</kbd> doesn't copy and <kbd>Ctrl+V</kbd> doesn't paste, for instance
 — but it's got plenty of conventions that are carried through into other tools